-Currently children age 12 and up can be vaccinated with the Pfizer vaccine.
-The FDA and CDC are expected to approve and recommend Pfizer vaccines for children aged 5 to 11 in early November.
-Doses of Pfizer vaccine for this age group will be smaller than the adult and teen vaccine doses, 10 versus 30 micrograms.
-The dosing schedule will likely be the same: for children, teens and adults, two doses are given 21 days apart.
+Currently children age 5 and up can be vaccinated with the Pfizer vaccine.
+Doses of Pfizer vaccine for children age 5-11 is smaller than the adult and teen vaccine doses, 10 versus 30 micrograms.
+The dosing schedule is the same: for children, teens, and adults, two doses are given 21 days apart.